-Valley of the Ten Peaks – Sentinel Pass
+Valley of the Ten Peaks – Sentinel Pass hike

-Bourgeau Lake and Harvey Pass
+Bourgeau Lake and Harvey Pass hike

 It’s a solid couple of hours of forest walking that’s not that interesting to reach the lake but the area around the lake itself is pretty.
 I’d suggest continuing up at least as far as Harvey Pass for sensational views.

-Howard Douglas Lake – Citadel Pass
+Howard Douglas Lake – Citadel Pass hike

 The Citadel Pass hike is considered to be one of the top day hikes in Banff National Park.
 Full disclosure – I didn’t make it past Howard Douglas Lake.
 I know we should have tried to go further, but my group was content to enjoy a long lunch with great views towards Sunshine Village.